-You may also want to check out the check out the Wonderfold Wagon (otherwise known as the W4 Stroller Wagon, pictured above), which can accommodate up to four passengers ages 6+ months to 66 lbs per set of seats (the W4 has two sets of seats).
+You may also want to check out the check out the Wonderfold Wagon (otherwise known as the W4 Stroller Wagon, pictured below), which can accommodate up to four passengers ages 6+ months to 66 lbs per set of seats (the W4 has two sets of seats).
 In total, the W4 can hold up to 300 lbs (that includes kiddos + whatever other gear you need to bring with you).
 This wagon — which is like a hybrid of the best parts of both a stroller and a wagon — has a ton of cool features, and can fold down to fit in your car trunk.
 Awesome!

 If your twins are anything like mine, they may enjoy racing along on scooters (our driveway is scooter racing central!).
 We love the Globber scooters because they come in all sorts of fun colors and are easy to adjust (meaning they’ll last you for years to come).
 You’ll need two, of course.

 This adorable tandem trike is meant for kiddos ages 3+, and can hold up to 140 lbs.
 The child in the front pedals while the kiddo in the back gets a nice ride.
 Then… switch!

 ** Be sure to get helmets for the kiddos for any of these bike options.
 Read about our favorite toddler helmets here.